Rushdha20/employee-manager-backend/README.md

 # Employee Manager Backend

 Welcome to the Employee Manager backend repository!
--This Spring Boot application serves as the backend for a simple employee management system.
+This Spring Boot application serves as the backend for a simple employee management system.

 ## Tech Stack
 - **Framework:** Spring Boot